This is NOT sea glass. This is recycled glass. Here is its story...

 That was the day the 'Opala Ombre was born.
 'Opala is the Hawaiian word for trash, or rubbish...and that is exactly what these suncatchers are made of...centuries old rubbish!
 What I collected that day, I took home to break up further and then left it for about 4 weeks in a rock tumbler where it was smoothed down and cleaned (these pieces came out of the hillside incredibly dirty!)... literally trash was reborn into treasure!

-'Opala Ombres (approximately 7-7.5 inches long) are 5 pieces of machine tumbled, recycled glass, hand strung on durable and colorful nylon cord.
-At the top, a wooden ring allows for easy hanging.
-These sun catchers will sparkle brilliantly in bright, indirect, natural light (I recommend inside hanging, or an outside spot that is protected from wind and rain).
+'Opala Ombres (approximately 10 inches long) are 5 large pieces of machine tumbled, recycled glass, hand strung on durable and colorful nylon cord.
+At the top, a piece of driftwood (leftover bits from past projects) and nylon cord that is looped at the top for secure hanging even in rocky or breezy conditions.
+These sun catchers will sparkle brilliantly in bright, indirect, natural light.

-At the end of each 'Opala Ombre is a surf tumbled Hawaiian shell or Swarovski crystal.
+At the end of each 'Opala Ombre is a chunky surf tumbled Hawaiian cone shell.
 Shells are collected by either myself or family and are always found empty.
 We never take live shells.

 As you scroll through the 'Opala images, you will see the glass as it looks both before and after tumbling.
 Every piece of glass (and shell) is, of course, different in shape, size, thickness, and therefor no two pieces will ever be the same.